jennfrbrown/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-Another possible graphs or tables is duration.
-Maybe there is a trend to see if how long a campaign ran impacted its successfulness.
+    Another possible graph or table that would interesting to analysis is campaign duration.
+Maybe there is a trend that indicates how long a campaign ran impacted its successfulness.

     Another area for anaylsis would be to see if the number of backers impacted the successfulness of a campaign.